We can protect our environment, keep our communities safe, balance the County budget, and make life more afforDable

 Our hillsides and waterways are susceptible to erosion, run-off and high flood potential during the strong storms that are becoming increasingly more common in the summer.
 Increased development threatens to exacerbate those risks.

-I’ve worked to protect our county’s water, supporting efforts to cap the Minquadale landfill, and I’ll continue to protect it by supporting regulations on large development projects, like data centers and warehouses, that would drain our aquifer, increase runoff into our waterways, and drive up energy prices.
+I’ve worked to protect our County’s water, and I’ll continue to protect it by supporting regulations on large development projects, like data centers and warehouses, that would drain our aquifer, increase runoff into our waterways, and drive up energy prices.

 I’ll support efforts to increase affordable housing, while ensuring we take a smart-growth approach to new construction and revitalization efforts to ensure infrastructure and services can support new development without negatively impacting the environment and quality of life for residents.

-Any new development in our district should match the historic character of our community.
+Any new development in our district should match the historic character of our community and build on the quality of life our residents deserve.

 -